shorepine/amy/README.md

 amy.send(osc=0, vel=0)
 ```

 Sounds nice.
 But we want that filter freq to go down over time, to make that classic filter sweep tone.
 Let's use an Envelope Generator!
-An Envelope Generator (EG) creates a smooth time envelope based on a breakpoint set, which is a simple list of (time, value) pairs - you can have up to 8 of these per EG, and 2 different EGs to control different things.
+An Envelope Generator (EG) creates a smooth time envelope based on a breakpoint set, which is a simple list of (time-delta, target-value) pairs - you can have up to 8 of these per EG, and 2 different EGs to control different things.
 They're just like ADSRs, but more powerful.
 You can control amplitude, oscillator frequency, filter frequency, PWM duty cycle, or pan, with an EG. It gets triggered when the note begins.
 So let's make an EG that turns the filter frequency down from its start at 3200 Hz to 400 Hz over 1000 milliseconds.
 And when the note goes off, it tapers the frequency to 50 Hz over 200 milliseconds.

 ```python
 amy.send(osc=0, wave=amy.SAW_DOWN, resonance=5, filter_type=amy.FILTER_LPF)